-(UPDATD 4/1/20) Due to the current situation, Pennsylvania Highlands Community College will do the following:
+(UPDATED 5/11/20) Due to the current pandemic, Pennsylvania Highlands Community College will do the following:

-- All non-credit face-to-face classes are cancelled through July 6th.
+- All non-credit face-to-face classes are canceled through July 6th.
 Visit Workforce & Community to take advantage of online training.

 - All locations are closed until further notice.
 Only essential staff are allowed at any facility.